ECTS

 Faculty of Science

-The aim is to provide students with knowledge of the biology, ecology and evolution of the three taxonomic groups in question.
-In addition to species identification (which will be covered extensively), this course will cover the evolution and systematics of the taxonomic group in question, fundamental ecology (evolutionary and functional ecology), applied ecology (conservation), physiology, legislation and study and identification methods.
+The objective is to provide students with knowledge about the biology, ecology, and evolution of three taxonomic groups in question.
+Beyond species identification (which will be covered extensively), this course will address the evolution and systematics of the taxonomic group in question, fundamental ecology (evolutionary and functional ecology), applied ecology (conservation), physiology, legislation, and methods of study and identification.

-After a general introductory course, 2 parallel courses will be offered.
-One will focus on Mediterranean flora, the other on fauna (amphibians, reptiles and birds).
+After a general introductory course, two areas of study will be offered in parallel.
+One will focus on Mediterranean flora, the other on fauna (amphibians, reptiles, and birds).

-The French Mediterranean rim is home to more than 2/3 of the rich diversity of flora in mainland France.
-This course is an introduction to this exceptional diversity and its underlying mechanisms.
-It is designed to enable students 1. to describe a plant in such a way as to highlight the characteristics useful for identification, and 2. to use different determination tools and understand their strengths and limitations.
-Teaching will incorporate innovative teaching approaches, combining the use of traditional (paper flora) and digital (FloreNum, PlantNet) tools, to enable learning adapted to the student's knowledge (from beginner to enlightened amateur).
-Species identification will form the basis for studying their biology and ecology, as well as evolution and phylogeny.
-To this end, workshops will be held in parallel with the practical sessions: 1. construction of a morphological classification to be compared with classical classifications (morphological and phylogenetic), 2. introduction to species ecology through a habitat-based approach, and 3. diachronic study of developmental biology by monitoring the growth of wild species planted under controlled conditions.
+The French Mediterranean coastline is home to more than two-thirds of the flora found in mainland France.
+This course provides an introduction to this exceptional diversity and the underlying mechanisms.
+It is designed to enable students to 1. describe a plant in order to identify the characteristics useful for identification, and 2. use different identification tools and understand their strengths and limitations.
+The course will incorporate innovative teaching approaches, combining the use of traditional tools (paper flora) and digital tools (FloreNum, PlantNet), in order to enable learning tailored to the student's knowledge (from beginner to knowledgeable amateur).
+Species identification will form the basis for studying their biology and ecology and for addressing the concepts of evolution and phylogeny.
+To this end, workshops will be held in parallel with practical sessions: 1. construction of a morphological classification to be compared with traditional classifications (morphological and phylogenetic), 2. introduction to the ecology of species through a habitat-based approach, and 3. diachronic study of developmental biology by monitoring the growth of wild species planted under controlled conditions.

 Animals

-The aim is for students to acquire/deepen a body of knowledge on the biology of birds, amphibians and reptiles, which are models of choice in fundamental ecology (ethology, evolutionary ecology, functional ecology), applied ecology (conservation biology) and environmental education/teaching.
-In addition to species identification, this line of work will address the evolution and systematics of these taxa, their physiology, and their ecological and behavioral particularities.
+The objective is for students to acquire/deepen their knowledge of the biology of birds, amphibians, and reptiles, which are models of choice in fundamental ecology (ethology, evolutionary ecology, functional ecology), applied ecology (conservation biology), and environmental education/teaching.
+Beyond species identification, this area of study will address the evolution and systematics of these taxa, their physiology, and their ecological and behavioral characteristics.

-Each group (Fauna - Flora) will have at its disposal 12 hours of fieldwork (half of which will be common to both groups) to be carried out according to modalities to be defined (4 outings of 1/2 day, or 2 long outings of one day).
-Practical work can be carried out on university sites (university campus - Labex CEMEB experimental field at CEFE - Botanical Garden) that are suitable for studying different organisms.
+Each group (Fauna - Flora) will have 12 hours of fieldwork available (half of which will be shared by both groups) to be carried out according to terms to be defined (four half-day outings or two full-day outings).
+Practical work may be carried out on university sites (university campus - Labex CEMEB experimental field at CEFE - Botanical Garden) that are suitable for studying the various organisms.

-The UE is organized around a notion common to both groups of practical work, which, through a reversed class, will enable us to use observed species as a starting point for identifying concepts central to conservation biology.
-In S4, the focus will be on distribution (chorology) and the notion of rarity at different spatial scales.
-These concepts will support methodological questions, notably concerning the estimation of organism abundance.
-To this end, at the end of the sequence, students will present a taxon of their choice, from among those proposed in the EU, which illustrates the notion of distribution.
+The EU is organized around a concept common to both TP groups which, through a flipped classroom approach, will enable students to use the species observed to identify key concepts in conservation biology.
+In S4, the focus will be on distribution (chorology) and the concept of rarity at different spatial scales.
+These concepts will support methodological questions relating in particular to the estimation of organism abundance.
+To this end, at the end of the sequence, students will present a taxon of their choice, from among those proposed in the EU, which illustrates the concept of distribution.

 ECTS